 After Jane lost her job due to the pandemic, she reached out to several government agencies about benefits.
 She visited an agency website, but as a new applicant, had some questions she needed clarified before she could apply online.
 When she called the agency, however, she found herself on hold for 90 minutes or more.
 More than once, she gave up in frustration.
 When Jane finally did reach an agent, she was understandably upset.

-The pandemic has provided a painful wakeup call for government contact centers, as high volumes exposed the limitations of legacy systems.
+The pandemic has provided a painful wakeup call for government contact centres, as high volumes exposed the limitations of legacy systems.
 Phone lines were jammed and customers often faced lengthy delays.
-If any silver lining has emerged from the chaos, it’s that modernizing government contact centers has finally become a priority.
+If any silver lining has emerged from the chaos, it’s that modernising government contact centres has finally become a priority.

-Government contact centers can and should aim to create the best possible outcomes for their customers, agents, and the agency itself.
+Government contact centres can and should aim to create the best possible outcomes for their customers, agents and the agency itself.
 This will require a deep understanding of user needs and making appropriate use of digital technologies (figure 1).

-The contact center of the future entails three components:
+The contact centre of the future entails three components:

-The basic building blocks of a contact center--including people, process flows, and technology--should be familiar.
-But there are seven significant shifts making the future contact center very different than what is happening in government contact centers today:
+The basic building blocks of a contact centre--including people, process flows and technology--should be familiar.
+But there are seven significant shifts making the future contact centre very different than what is happening in government contact centres today:

 It’s not about getting people off the phone fast or diverting them to tech; it’s about solving their problems and making them happy.
 Do it right, and you can see satisfaction go up and costs go down.

-For too long, contact centers have been seen as cost centers, and the biggest expense factor has been labor.
+For too long, contact centres have been seen as cost centres, and the biggest expense factor has been labour.
 As a result, management has generally viewed technology as a way to reduce the time spent talking with customers.